En-Query/EncryptedQuery/examples/xetra-jdbc/README.md

 This will activate an additional Data Source that can be used in Querier UI to schedule Queries against the XETRA data set.

+This example uses direct REST calls to the querier to show examples of how those messages are defined.

+##### Importing the REST calls into postman
+Copy the /home/encryptedquery/examples/rest-collections/XETRA-Example-postman-collection.json to where it can be accessed by the Postman app.
+Start the Postman app and click on the Import button.
+Select the `XETRA-Example-postman-collection.json` file to load.
+** Note: The examples in the collection use `192.168.200.58` for the querier server, substitute your servers IP or DNS name to connect to your querier installation.